- That Girl At the Party

 Paradise Found: The Grand Velas Riviera Maya All Suites and SPA Resort

-(Note: I visited the Grand Velas Riviera Maya in 2010 and am reposting this story in anticipation of the opening of the new Grand Velas in Los Cabos in December.
-Look for my review of that property coming soon.)
+(Note: I visited the Grand Velas Riviera Maya in 2010 and am reposting this story because this property is so beautiful.)

 From my airport pickup to my very reluctant departure, I have never experienced more impeccable service.
 Every detail of the stay is catered specifically to the guest’s wishes and needs with each guest assigned a private concierge.
 I mentioned off the cuff that I am hyper sensitive to caffeine and the maitre’ de at each of the five restaurants took note of it, which is extraordinary attention to detail!
 As I no longer drink, all of the alcohol from my room was taken out and replaced with my favorite alcohol-free beers daily.
 This is service with a capital “S”!